-WooCommerce is the most well known web based business answer for WordPress.
-As indicated by BuiltWith, WooCommerce controls over 42% of every single online store.
 On the off chance that you are searching for an online store that is anything but difficult to set up and oversee, WooCommerce is an astounding choice that is both free and open source.
-Moreover, WooCommerce has developed into an extremely capable internet business solution for WordPress based sites.
+Plus, WooCommerce has developed into an extremely capable internet business solution for WordPress-based sites.

-WooCommerce provides many ways to store item information.
-Some standard item fields are: name, value, classifications, labels, and measurements.
-There’s likewise some alternatives to shape item qualities.
-However, the possibility to store additional item fields, such as checkboxes or text fields, should be taken into account.
+WooCommerce provides various ways to store item information.
+Some standard fields include name, value, classifications, labels, and measurements.
+There are likewise some alternatives to shape your product qualities.
+However, the capability to store additional fields, such as checkboxes or text fields, should be taken into account.
 All things considered, that is when WooCommerce custom fields come in.

 - The Uses of WooCommerce Custom Fields